MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot_tde.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]
   This topic provides information about the following issues:

--   Troubleshooting Overview
+-   Troubleshooting overview

--   How to resolve the most common errors.
+-   How to identify and resolve the most common errors